sheehan/grails-ant-resources-example/README.md

 Example app for blog post.
-This app doesn't have any functionality, it just demonstrates the code from the blog post.
+This app doesn't have any functionality, it just demonstrates the code from the post.